AmamiyaRen666/re-mirrorbot/README.md

 <p><a href="https://github.com/SlamDevs/slam-mirrorbot/wiki/Deploying-slam-mirrorbot-on-Heroku-with-Github-Workflows"> <img src="https://img.shields.io/badge/Deploy%20Guide-blueviolet?style=for-the-badge&logo=heroku" width="170""/></a></p>

 # Using Service Accounts for uploading to avoid user rate limit
-For Service Account to work, you must set `USE_SERVICE_ACCOUNTS`="True" in config file or environment variables, Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts.
+For Service Account to work, you must set `USE_SERVICE_ACCOUNTS` = "True" in config file or environment variables.
 **NOTE**: Using Service Accounts is only recommended while uploading to a Team Drive.

 ## Generate Service Accounts.
 [What is Service Account](https://cloud.google.com/iam/docs/service-accounts)